 Study after study makes it clear that multitasking almost never works.
 People work more slowly and make more mistakes when they multitask.

-Besides working to change perceptions around multitasking, you can take other steps to keep your teams deeply focused on the right task at the right time.
+Besides working to change perceptions around multitasking, you can take other steps to help your team do their best work, staying focused on the right task at the right time.

 Schedule-building and prioritizing tasks are the most important.
 Employees who feel the pressure of a dozen competing priorities tend to switch between them.